SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 ![SteamVR Settings](assets/img/quick_settingsPage.png)

+## Enabling trackers on SteamVR

+1- Make sure you installed SlimeVR with the installer to have the right SteamVR driver.
+2- Make sure the SlimeVR addon is enabled in SteamVR Settings > Startup/Shutdown > Manage Add-ons.
+3- Make sure you have SteamVR Trackers enabled in the SlimeVR settings.

 ### OSC

 If you decide to use OSC Trackers with the Steam version of VRChat, make sure you first disable all of the SteamVR trackers before going to the OSC settings.